-Incidentally, tofu is also delicious standing beside meats in dishes like this pork and tofu recipe: Chinese Mabo Tofu.
+Incidentally, tofu is also delicious mingling with meats in dishes like this pork and tofu recipe: Chinese Mabo Tofu.
 Adding tofu extends meat dishes -- and it's not a bad way to introduce tofu-phobes to the delicious, non-threatening world of tofu recipes.

 And let's not forget tofu's sweet side!
 Tofu pops up in some delicious sweet treats, too!

 - Kabocha Squash Pie (Japanese Pumpkin Pie)